gasparl/cit_item_selector/README.md

 The original German version (see CIT_item_selector_de.zip) was used in:

-Lukács, G., Grządziel, A., Kempkes, M., & Ansorge, U. (2019).
+Lukács, G., Grządziel, A., Kempkes, M., & Ansorge, U. (in press).
 Item roles explored in a modified P300-based CTP Concealed Information Test. _Applied Psychophysiology and Biofeedback_.